dominik-pichler/blog/index.md

 <br>
 <br>
 <br>
+# Welcome!

-Welcome to my small collective space of thoughts, tools and tricks.
+Hello and welcome to my small collective space of thoughts, tools and tricks.

 My name is Dominik and I am deeply curious about Knowledge (Graphs), Semantics, Cognition, Limitations of modelling.
 Here I am aiming to connect Computer Science, Mathematics, Philosophy and People.
 With the help of this blog, I am trying to do more by doing less.